Overview and philosophy

 - Building dusk programs requires

 clangand LLVM on your path.
-The textual IR targets one LLVM major version; as of 0.3.3 that is LLVM 22.x. - The compiler binary itself needs nothing beyond the Rust standard library to build.
+The textual IR targets one LLVM major version; as of 1.11.0 that is LLVM 22.x. - The dusk compiler carries no dependency beyond Dusk and its own standard library.

 Status and versioning